About the Foundation

 - Finances efforts to restore 1700’s Verplanck Tenant Farm House

 Senator Terry Gipson

 Office Manager/Horticulture Supervisor – Tina Cianciulli

-Livestock Caretakers – Jim Moseman and Lindsey Kuter
+Livestock Caretakers – Jim Moseman and Lindsay Kuter